EQuimper/nodejs-api-boilerplate/README.md

 *You can change the number of seed by changing the number in each script inside `/scripts/seeds`*

 - Seeds 10 user `yarn db:seeds-user`
-- Clear user collection `yarn db:seeds-clearUser`
+- Clear user collection `yarn db:seeds-clear-user`
 - Clear all collection `yarn db:seeds-clear`

 ---